An Entropy-based Text Watermarking Detection Method: Theoretical Analysis

 \subsection{Type-II Error}

 Type-II error measures the likelihood a machine-generated text is incorrectly identified as human-written.
-For analysis, we assumed that a sequence generated by the watermark algorithm has a length of $T=200$ tokens and the watermark algorithm has hyper-parameters $\gamma=0.5$ and $\delta=2$.
+For analysis, we assume that a sequence generated by the watermark algorithm has a length of $|T| = 200$ tokens and the watermark algorithm has hyper-parameters $\gamma = 0.5$ and $\delta = 2$.

-Originally, \citet{DBLP:conf/icml/KirchenbauerGWK23} sampled over 500 watermark-generated news scripts and reported an average spike entropy of 0.807.
-In this section, we focused specifically on cases with a much lower average spike entropy.
-Based on our data, we approximated the distribution of spike entropy with a power law distribution $f(x)=a x^{a-1}$, where the parameters are $a=0.106$, $loc=0.566$, $scale=0.426$.
-Under this distribution, the average spike entropy is 0.607.
-The following probability from \citet{DBLP:conf/icml/KirchenbauerGWK23} showed a lower bound of the probability of a token $k$ being watermarked by a watermark generator:
+Originally, KGW samples over 500 watermark-generated news scripts and reports an average spike entropy of 0.807.
+In this section, we focus specifically on cases with a much lower average spike entropy.
+Based on our data, we approximate the distribution of spike entropy in low-entropy watermarked texts with a power law distribution $f(x) = a x^{a-1}$, where the parameters are $a = 0.106$, $loc = 0.566$, $scale = 0.426$.
+Under this distribution, the average spike entropy is 0.608.
+The following probability from KGW shows a lower bound of the probability of a token $k$ being sampled from the green list:

-where $\alpha=exp(\delta)$.
+where $\alpha = exp(\delta)$.
 We would utilize this probability later in the calculation of $\mu$ and $\sigma^2$.